xrpscript/xrpscript.github.io/README.md

-# Ripple Network Inscription Service :ledger:
+# XRP Ledger Inscription Service :ledger:

-Welcome to the GitHub repository for our Ripple Network Inscription Service, adhering to the XRP-20 protocol standard!
-This service is designed to interface with the Ripple network to provide users with the ability to mint and transfer inscriptions securely and efficiently.
+Welcome to the GitHub repository for our XRP Ledger Inscription Service, adhering to the XRP-20 protocol standard!
+This service is designed to interface with the XRP Ledger to provide users with the ability to mint and transfer inscriptions securely and efficiently.
 Additionally, it offers various query features and wallet integration.
-Our service is the front-end gateway for engaging with the Ripple blockchain and managing digital assets with ease. 🌐💼
+Our service is the front-end gateway for engaging with the XRP Ledger and managing digital assets with ease. 🌐💼

 ## Features 🚀

-Our Ripple Network Inscription Service comes with a rich set of features:
+Our XRP Ledger Inscription Service comes with a rich set of features:

-- **Mint Inscriptions:** Create your own inscriptions on the Ripple network, following the XRP-20 protocol. 🪙
+- **Mint Inscriptions:** Create your own inscriptions on the XRP Ledger, following the XRP-20 protocol. 🪙
 - **Transfer Inscriptions:** Seamlessly transfer your inscriptions to others on the network. 🔄
 - **Query Indexer Status:** Check the status of the indexer to ensure your inscriptions are up-to-date. 🔍
 - **Query Synchronization Status:** Get real-time updates on the synchronization status of the network. 🔄
-- **Query Total Supply:** Find out the total supply of inscriptions available on the Ripple network. 📊
+- **Query Total Supply:** Find out the total supply of inscriptions available on the XRP Ledger. 📊
 - **Query Balance:** Check your current inscription balance easily. 💹
-- **Connect to XUMM Wallet:** Integrate with the XUMM wallet for a secure and streamlined user experience. 🔗👛
+- **Connect to GemWallet:** Integrate with the GemWallet for a secure and streamlined user experience. 🔗👛

 ## Getting Started 🌟